insight-creative/hillestadheating.com/content/heating/_index.md

 ## Our Heating Services

-Whether your furnace is acting up, your boiler needs an upgrade, or you’re just due for seasonal maintenance, Hillestad has you covered.
+Whether your furnace is acting up, your boiler needs an upgrade or you’re just due for seasonal maintenance, Hillestad has you covered.

 We specialize in: